Meet the Team

 Executive Director

 Aleshia began managing Warehouse Circus in 2010 when it was a small community organisation of around 140 participants.
-Across the past nine years, Aleshia has enjoyed the challenge of helping to grow the company to provide circus to over 550 people per week in Canberra, while still retaining Warehouse’s community spirit and uniqueness.
+Across the past fourteen years, Aleshia has enjoyed the challenge of helping to grow the company to provide circus to over 550 people per week in Canberra, while still retaining Warehouse’s community spirit and uniqueness.

 Ben